ashutosh2803/rishee-technology-services-limited/README.md

 ## Description

-A React + TypeScript recreation of the [Ark Cyber](https://arkcyber.net) website — an IT security and managed services company based in London, Ontario.
 The project includes the landing page, About page, and Contact page, built with Vite, Tailwind CSS, and React Router.

 ## Install & run locally